aerickson/bbtq/README.md

 - Only supports queries from depth 0-2 currently.

+## todo

+- rename binary to btq (users can alias if they want at tq)

 ## why

 - I couldn't get yq's experimental support for TOML working.